-Mobiles have now gone beyond the primary utilitarian value of mere interaction, and are now seen by many as a functional device due to the availability of a plethora of applications.
+Mobiles have now gone beyond the primary utilitarian value of mere interaction, and are now seen by many as a functional devices due to the availability of a plethora of applications.
 The fact that every year mobile app downloads double over the previous year testifies that mobile app development is here to stay.
-If you want to stand out with your mobile app, you will have to ensure that the quality, usability and security of the software are top-notch.
+If you want to stand out with your mobile app, you will have to ensure that the quality, usability, and security of the software are top-notch.

 As is the case for every software, a mobile app has to put through testing rigor to ensure its efficiency.
 Some of the types of testing that have to be performed on mobile apps are listed below.

 Six Essential Types of Mobile App Testing

 Table of Contents

 A combination of automated and manual methods should be in place right from the level of functionality testing.
 The earlier this type of testing method is started, the faster will be the time-to-market of the app.
 Functionality testing is done to eliminate issues such as:

 - Difficulty in navigation and deciphering what a particular option does

 - Problems in connection speed and carrier compatibility